lilou9221/mcgill_team2_capstone/REMAINING_STEPS.md

 - Keep the `data/raw/` directory populated with the latest GEE exports before running the pipeline.
 - Ensure `PYTHONPATH` includes the project root when running scripts outside PyCharm (System Properties → Environment Variables → add/edit `PYTHONPATH`).
+- Use the verification helpers in `src/data/processing/raster_clip.py` and `src/analysis/suitability.py` when validating unfamiliar datasets.
 - Review the backlog items above for potential future improvements.